Last updated on July 11th, 2019 at 08:13 pm

 The liquid that both mentioned types of sweat glands release is very different from one to the other.

 Apocrine sweat glands produce a thick liquid that consists mainly of proteins and fats, while the eccrine sweat glands produce a watery liquid that is made up of salts and minerals, but mostly water.
-In fact, it is known that one intense workout can decrease your water weight by 2-6% through sweating only.
+In fact, it is known that intense workout decreases your water weight drastically through sweating only.

 However, your apocrine sweat glands are located in mostly unaerated areas, like in your armpits, your feet, and your genitals.
 In these areas, you will find bacteria that feast on the sweat released by the apocrine glands.
 And the gases these bacteria release is the bad odor that comes from your armpits after a few hours of sweating.